 Age: 30-35 Skin: Combination, Fair-Medium, Neutral Hair: Brunette, Wavy, Fine Eyes: Green

-From working in the beauty industry and being a product junkie, my skin and scalp have become very sensitive the past few years.
+My skin and scalp have become very sensitive the past few years.
 I can't use salon or drugstore haircare products because of irritating fragrance and preservatives like methylisothiazolinone.
-AND I can't use most organic products because of the essential oils and their components like limonene, linalool, eugenol, etc!
-(Aveda products make my scalp itch terribly.)
+AND I can't use most organic products because of the fragrant essential oils and their components like limonene, linalool, eugenol, etc. (Aveda products make my scalp itch terribly.)
 Of the many fragrance-free shampoos I've tried, this one is the best.

 This is the only shampoo that completely stopped my scalp itchiness.
 Friends have commented that my hair looks brighter (perhaps due to the chamomile & calendula extracts?).
-My complaints are that it needs to be more moisturizing -- a creamier formula instead of a gel -- and I wish it contained a chelator (EDTA) since my city has hard water.
-But overall, this is a effective, healthy, and affordable product.
+My complaints are that it needs to be more moisturizing -- a creamier formula instead of a gel.
+And I wish it contained a chelator (EDTA) since my city has hard water.
+But overall this is an effective, healthy, and affordable product.

 Age: 30-35 Skin: Sensitive, Fair, Cool Hair: Brown, Straight, Fine Eyes: Blue